UNCLASSIFIED (U)

 c.
 Only the recipient of an allotment or operating allowance or persons designated by the allottee or allowance holder may authorize the incurrence of an obligation against funds provided.
 When an obligation is incurred, the document is immediately recorded against the allotment or operating allowance (see 4 FAM 086, paragraph b).
 Each allottee and allowance holder is furnished status of funds and status of obligation reports at least monthly, showing obligations and expenditures incurred.

 d.
 To assure that recorded documents meet the requirements of Section 1311, Public Law 83-663 (31 U.S.C.
-1501) and that no violations of Section 3679 of the Revised Statutes have occurred, both the documentation and the records must be verified on a monthly and continuing basis throughout the fiscal year.
+1501) and that no violations of Section 3679 of the Revised Statutes have occurred, both the documentation and the records must be verified on a quarterly and continuing basis throughout the fiscal year.
 As part of the review and verification process, special attention is given prior to the close of each fiscal year:

 (1) All obligations must meet the criteria stated in Section 1311, Public Law 83-663 (31 U.S.C.
 1501);